originphp/website/source/docs/utility/html.md

 ## To Text

-To convert HTML to formatted text
+You can also convert a HTML string to formatted text

 ```php
 $text = Html::toText($html);